cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 ```
 <em>* Calling convention for x86 executables is to put the arguments to a function in the top of the stack before the doing call.</em>

-From this we can appreciate that we are passing a pointer to SP + 0x10 as the argument to the `gets` function.
+From the previous figure it is possible to appreciate that `main` is passing a pointer of value SP + 0x10 as the argument to the `gets` function.

-We know that GLIBC_2.0 `gets` has the following definition, which is inline to what we see in the disassembly:
+Manpages states that GLIBC_2.0 `gets` has the following definition, which is inline to what is observed in the disassembly:
 ```c
 char *gets(char *str)
 ```